-The water quality at treatment sites is dependent on the flow rates into the treatment site, the efficiency of treatment, and the water quality of the flows.
+The water quality at treatment sites is dependent on the flow rates into the treatment site and the water quality of the flows.
 Even mixing is assumed, so all outgoing flows have the same water quality.
 The treatment process does not affect water quality.